JetBrains/space-dotnet-sdk/README.md

 }
 ```

-We have to specify the properties of the `Batch` type to retrieve, and all the fields of the data type we need
+We have to specify the properties of the `Batch` type to retrieve, and all the fields of the data type we need.

 As an example, let's retrieve the current user's To-Do items for this week, skipping the first 10 items, with their `Id`, `Content` and `Status`: